27 Successful Snapchat Ad Examples for Businesses (2023)

 The goal of Wish to connect their catalog to Snapchat was to create Snap Ads and Story Ads easily.
 They focused mostly on app installs at efficient CPIs along with positive returns on spend.

-They also made use of goal-based bidding to get the most efficient cost per install.
-This bidding strategy helped them to reach the most potential customer easily.
-After the application of this strategy, they could decrease the Story Ad CPIs by 76%.
+They also used goal-based bidding to get the most efficient cost per install.
+This bidding strategy helped them to reach the most potential customers quickly.
+After applying this strategy, they could decrease the Story Ad CPIs by 76%.

-Ultimately, Compared to non-catalog ads, Wish drove 57% lower CPI from Ads that are created by Wish’s catalogs.
+Ultimately, Compared to non-catalog ads, Wish drove 57% lower CPI from ads created by Wish’s catalogs.
 Also, they increased their daily spending by 25 % with Snapchat.

 3. Starling Bank

-Being a mobile-only bank in the UK, Starling Bank took the help of Snapchat for developing an AR Lens experience in 2019.
+Being a mobile-only bank in the UK, Starling Bank took the help of Snapchat to develop an AR Lens experience in 2019.

 Their goal in working with Snapchat was to reach new users and create brand awareness.